ynikitenko/yarsync/docs/source/yarsync.1.md

 that is they add to the destination new files from source, remove those missing on source and do all renames and moves of previously committed files efficiently.
-This is done in one run, and these changes apply also to logs and commits.
+This is done in one run, and these changes apply also to logs, commits and synchronization.
 In most cases, we do not want our existing logs and commits to be removed though.
 By default, several checks are made to prevent data loss: